brentd09/AZ040Labs/PowerShell-Lab-01.md

 After completing this lab, you'll be able to:

-- Open and configure the Windows PowerShell console application.
+- **OPTIONAL** Open and configure the Windows PowerShell console application.
-- Open and configure the Windows PowerShell ISE application.
+- **OPTIONAL** Open and configure the Windows PowerShell ISE application.
 - Find and run Windows PowerShell commands.
 - Use Windows PowerShell Help and About topics to learn new shell concepts and techniques.